knative/docs/docs/eventing/broker/kafka-broker.md

       name: my-service
 ```

+The supported consumer delivery guarantees are:

+* `unordered`: Unordered consumer is a non-blocking consumer that potentially delivers messages unordered, while preserving proper offset management.
+* `ordered`: Ordered consumer is a per-partition blocking consumer that delivers messages in order.

+`unordered` is the default ordering guarantee, while **`ordered` is considered unstable, use with caution**.

 ### Additional information

-- To report bugs or add feature requests, open an issue in the [eventing-kafka-broker repository](https://github.com/knative-sandbox/eventing-kafka-broker).
+- To report a bug or request a feature, open an issue in the [eventing-kafka-broker repository](https://github.com/knative-sandbox/eventing-kafka-broker).